 • Slowly move the time slider from ‘Now’ down to ‘400,000 years ago’, stopping at some peaks and valleys to note what is happening to the precession when you do this …

 What you just observed were the Milankovitch cycles.
 You estimated the cycles for the eccentricity, obliquity, and precession.
-The change in the shape of Earth’s orbit around the Sun (i.e. the change in eccentricity) is very small, and eccentricity has a cycle of approximately 100,000 years.
+The change in the shape of Earth’s orbit around the Sun (i.e., the change in eccentricity) is very small, and eccentricity has a cycle of approximately 100,000 years.
+Earth’s eccentricity ranges from 0.0034 to 0.0580.
+To better put this in perspective, a perfectly circular orbit has an eccentricty of 0, and the image on the far left below shows just how small the changes have been and just how close to a circle the Earth’s orbit has been.
 The change in the obliquity (tilt) of Earth’s axis is also very small (about 2.5o), and obliquity has a cycle of approximately 41,000 years.
+The middle image below shows the range in obliquity.
+Earth’s obliquity ranges from 22.1° to 24.5°.
 Precession – also known as precession of equinoxes – has a cycle of approximately 26,000 years.
+The image on the far right below shows how the orientation of Earth’s rotational axis changes over time.
+This video also shows Earth’s precession.
 As we will explore in the next part, it is during periods of overlap of those three cycles when dramatic temperature changes occur on our planet.

 The Milankovitch theory proposes that glaciation is triggered by minima in summer insolation near 65° N, enabling winter snowfall to persist all year and therefore accumulate to build Northern Hemisphere ice sheets.
-The onset of the last glacial period occurred approximately 116,000 years ago.
+Therefore, cool summers in the Northern Hemisphere high latitudes are needed for glaciation; there is less melting of the ice sheets during the summer and the sheets can advance equatorward during the other seasons.
+At 65° N the daily July insolation 126,000 years ago was 486.5 W m-2, but it plummeted to 397.6 W m-2 over a period of just 10,000 years.
+Therefore, the onset of the last glacial period occurred approximately 116,000 years ago.

 Open Orbit to determine on what seasons aphelion and perihelion occurred 116,000 years ago.
-Precession controls the timing of aphelion and perihelion.
+Precession influences the orientation of the Northern Hemisphere to the Sun with respect to aphelion and perihelion.

 Consider this set of relationships: You put money in a savings account.
 That money gains interest, which causes the amount of money in your savings account to increase … which causes the amount of interest you gain on your savings account to increase … which … you get the idea.
 The product of one process feeds back on that process causing it to increase or be enhanced.
 This is the idea of a positive feedback loop.